GitHub App

 Complete configuration

-# Pull request configuration
+# Pull request configuration for translation updates

 pull-request: